Irvine Regional Park in summer offers families all sorts of outdoor activities.

 The families who own Irvine Park Railroad are longtime supporters of my blog – and there seems to be a similar affinity coming the other direction from readers who love to take their kids to the train.

-6 Things to Do with Kids at Irvine Regional Park in the Summertime
+6 Things to Do with Kids at Irvine Regional Park in Summer

 #1 Visit the OC Zoo

 They give a home to mostly local animals who can no longer survive in the wild.
 It’s the perfect size for toddlers to navigate through the exhibits.